 Extending the File Facade

 As you may know, getSignedUri is not an included method in that facade.
 In order to have a cleaner code, we will extend the File facade to include this new method.
 For this, inside our AppServiceProvider.php, we will add a macro for the Filesystem class called getSignedUri.
-This new macro will get the current adapter, it's client and bucket and then will generate a PutObject command.
+This new macro will get the current adapter, its client, and bucket and then will generate a PutObject command.
 This command will be used to tell the client to create a pre-signed request from which we will take the uri.

 Filesystem::macro('getSignedUri', function ($filePath) {